community-z-users/czt/README.txt

   and follow the installation instructions.
 This will create the jar files mentioned below.

-  There are at least three ways of using the CZT tools.
+  There are several ways of using the CZT tools.

 * Running CZT as a command line tool